dialvarezs/nanopore-analyses-data-en/content/2-sequencing-and-basecalling.md

 ---
 title: 2.
-Basecalling and Demultiplexing
+Sequencing and basecalling
 ---
 > [!tip] Topics in this chapter
 > - Considerations when working with Oxford Nanopore